S3-working-group/s3-practical-guide/content/src/appendix/example-domain-description.md

 **Rate** and **Responsibilities**: Sales and Marketing teams to track and analyze jointly, **monthly.**

-**Threshold**: Enhance targeting and customer journey tactics if conversion rate drops below the monthly target by 5%.
+**Trigger**: Enhance targeting and customer journey tactics if conversion rate drops below the monthly target by 5%.

 **Purpose**: Optimize marketing funnel efficiency to increase the rate at which prospects are converted into customers.